 Full text journals and books about Texas history, biography, ethnic & cultural diversity, gender studies, literature, public health, business as well as home & garden and sports & leisure.*

 The 2040 RTP is the comprehensive plan that identifies transportation projects needed to meet population growth in the next 25 years.

 A vast collection of digitized documents related to Texas government and history from the Lorenzo de Zavala State Archives and Library Building in Austin and the Sam Houston Regional Library and Research Center in Liberty. **Note: Free access to the records that have been digitized by Ancestry is available to Texas residents courtesy of the Texas State Library and Archives Commission.
 Users are required to create a free Ancestry.com Texas account (instructions at the bottom of the website's homepage).

-Contains records of architectural drawings owned by the Houston Metropolitan Research Center, primarily for structures in the Houston area.
+This Houston Public Library collection contains records of architectural drawings owned by the Houston Metropolitan Research Center, primarily for structures in the Houston area.

 Information about companies and charities to encourage wise purchases and a fair marketplace.

 Forms to register your business with the Texas Secretary of State.

 Children's Health Insurance Program (CHIP) or Children's Medicaid offers low cost or free health coverage to children in Texas.

 Articles to assist with successful job hunting with emphasis on greater Houston area.